What is Martyn's Law? A Guide to Event Security

 There are several requirements for a venue to fall under the jurisdiction of Martyn’s Law, including:

-• Premises and events must be open to the public.
+• Premises and events must be accessible to the public for the purpose of the event.

-• Premises’ purpose must be listed in the Bill.
+• Premises’ purpose must be one of those specified in the Act.
 These can include retail areas, events venues, entertainment and leisure venues, etc.

 • Premises must have capacity for at least 100 people.